By using this site, you agree to the Privacy Policy and Terms of Use.

 Its closure begs the question of how Sony will handle its back catalog going forward.
 Will classic franchises be put to sleep?
 Will remakes be externally outsourced rather than developed in-house?
 Or will the company just pivot completely towards forward-looking content?

-See also: The Best Offline Multiplayer PS5 Games
+See also: Best Skyrim Mods for the PS5

 The answers will shape PlayStation’s brand perception for the next generation of hardware.
 Nostalgia is a strong commercial tool, but it needs to fit into wider strategic goals.